Pylons/pyramid/docs/narr/install.rst

 .. warning::

-   ``--no-site-packages`` is now the default for virtualenv and can be omitted.
-Do not override the default and use ``--system-site-packages`` unless you know what you are doing.
+   Avoid using the ``--system-site-packages`` option when creating the virtualenv unless you know what you are doing.
+For versions of virtualenv prior to 1.7, make sure to use the ``--no-site-packages`` option, because this option was formerly not the default and may produce undesirable results.

 .. warning::